adistyS/pba2026-kelompok-12/README.md

 * Compare the performance between ML and DL models
 * Deploy interactive demos using **Hugging Face Spaces**
 * Publish a scientific report in **ArXiv format**

+This additional objective emphasizes that the project not only focuses on implementation but also on in-depth analysis of the results.

 ---